 Emulation

-It is possible to emulate the Amiga 600, as well as other models of Amiga computers, on a common Windows PC, via WinUAE.
-In this way, you can try to start programs and games, as well as program the back computer, in a simple and convenient way... without even owning the Amiga!
-WinUAE comes without WorkBench and without KickStart ROM, which must be downloaded separately, looking for them on the internet.
+It is possible to emulate the Amiga 600, as well as the other models of Amiga computers, on a common Windows PC, via Winuae.
+In this way, it is possible to try to start programs and games, as well as program the back computer, in a simple and comfortable way ... without even having the Amiga!
+Winuae is provided without workbench and without Kickstart Rom, which must be downloaded separately, looking for them on the internet.

 The power supply of the Commodore A600 is external and has the following output voltages: